1. Overview

 Output:

-• Users (object-array): A list of user objects with fields: accountId, username, displayName, emailAddress, active, accountType, avatarUrls, self, timeZone, locale.
+- Users (object-array): User objects (accountId, username, displayName, emailAddress, active, accountType, avatarUrls, self, timeZone, locale).

 Get Issue Changelog

-Get the changelog (history of changes) for a JIRA issue, including field changes, status transitions, and other modifications.
+Get the changelog (history of changes) for a JIRA issue.

 Options: